Information on fees and tuition can be found at

 Online TA/Grader Application

-Some other departments that have been good sources of TAships for our students are Plant Biology, Science and Society, which offers classes such as Plants and Society, and LAWR, which offers classes in soil science and hydrology.
-For information on their classes and TAships, and links to their TA applications, see:
+Some other departments that have been good sources of TAships for our students are Plant Sciences, Science and Society (which offers classes such as Plants and Society), and LAWR (which offers classes in soil science and hydrology).

 Student Employment Center